-- 1. Employment opportunities will be published in diverse media with the objective of more effectively reaching women; - 2.
-Distribute internal workplace information sheets aimed at encouraging current employees to recommend women for employment; - 3.
-Participate in job and recruitment fairs that specifically target women. - 4.
-Women will be offered opportunities to shadow their immediate supervisor to help achieve a transfer of the skills, knowledge, and responsibilities that this role demands.
+- Employment opportunities when available will be published no less frequently than annually- in the Hampshire Gazette with the objective of more effectively reaching women and veterans; - 2.
+Manually distribute internal workplace information sheets, bi-annually, aimed at encouraging current employees to recommend women and veterans for employment; - 3.
+Participate in job and recruitment fairs when employees are need, but no less than once annually that specifically target women and veterans - 4.
+Women and veterans will be offered opportunities at least once annually to shadow their immediate supervisor to help achieve a transfer of the skills, knowledge, and responsibilities that this role demands.